Layan...

 The prime minister walked past stony-faced but the response of his security detail served to draw further attention to the scandal that has engulfed him for months.

-“The original knee-jerk reaction to arrest them demonstrates the incredible lengths that the authorities are prepared to go to protect prime minister Najib from any sort of hard questions about his actions,” said Phil Robertson, deputy Asia director of Human Rights Watch
+“The original knee-jerk reaction to arrest them demonstrates the incredible lengths that the authorities are prepared to go to protect prime minister Najib from any sort of hard questions about his actions,” said Phil Robertson, deputy Asia director of Human Rights Watch.

 “It's shameful that the Malaysian government is apparently willing to shred the country's already diminished reputation as a rights-respecting democracy to shield one man from serious allegations of malfeasance.”

 Mr Najib has consistently denied any wrongdoing or personal gain in connection with the $680 million payment.
-His attorney-general also cleared him after concluding that the money was a “political donation” from the Saudi royal family
+His attorney-general also cleared him after concluding that the money was a “political donation” from the Saudi royal family.

 The mystery payments came to light during investigations into 1MDB, a debt-laden state investment fund that Mr Najib founded and oversees as chairman of the advisory board.
 The prime minister has also denied any inappropriate behaviour linked to the fund.